pemn/vtk_reserves/README.md

 It will also contain volume, mass and weighted mean of numerical variables such as grade.
 ## Sample Data
 There is a simple artificial dataset on the sample_data folder of this repository
+## File Formats
+The block model can be a csv or vtk.
+The vtk object type should be a UniformGrid with the block model variables as cell_arrays.
+A block model conversor from Vulcan file format (BMF) is included: bm_to_vtk.py.
+The surfaces and solids can be csv, obj (wavefront), msh (leapfrog) or vtk.
+The bm_to_vtk.py will also convert between this formats, and also from the 00t Vulcan format.
 ## License
 Apache 2.0